Tag Archives: Animated

 Grade: B

-The 1960s, while not known as the very best of decades for Walt Disney productions, offers a small gem of a film in The Sword in the Stone (1963).
+The 1960s, while not known as the best of decades for Walt Disney productions, offers a small gem of a film in The Sword in the Stone (1963).

-The film, flying marginally under the radar, is not typically well-remembered but is a solid offering, mixing elements of magic and royalty within a cute story.
+Flying marginally under the radar, the film is not typically well-remembered but is a solid offering.
+It mixes elements of magic and royalty within a cute story.

-The production holds the dubious honor of being the final Disney animated film to be released before Walt Disney’s death.
+The production has the dubious honor of being the final Disney animated film released before Walt Disney’s death.

 While the film is not great, neither is it bad.

-Engaging and innocent it does not offer the ravaging tragedy of Bambi (1942), the emotion of Dumbo (1941) nor the beauty of Snow White and the Seven Dwarfs (1937).
+Engaging and innocent, it does not offer the ravaging tragedy of Bambi (1942), the emotion of Dumbo (1941), or the beauty of Snow White and the Seven Dwarfs (1937).

-What the Sword in the Stone does offer is an adventure with an appealing lead character, mildly entertaining supporting characters, and a whole host of fun antics enshrouded around education.
+The Sword in the Stone offers an adventure with an appealing lead character, mildly entertaining supporting characters, and a host of fun antics surrounding education.

-Set during ancient times, the King of England has died, leaving no heir to the throne.
-This elicits peril and worries since with no successor in place, the country is doomed for war.
-One day a miracle occurs and an odd “Sword in the Stone” appears inside a sturdy anvil in London, with an inscription proclaiming that whoever removes it will be the new king.
+One day, a miracle occurs, and an odd “Sword in the Stone” appears inside a sturdy anvil in London.
+The anvil’s inscription proclaims that whoever removes it will be the new king.

-Despite a myriad of attempts none of the strong townsmen succeed and England is reduced to the Dark Ages, leaving the sword and the stone forgotten.
+Despite many attempts, no strong citizens succeeded, and England was reduced to the Dark Ages, leaving the sword and the stone forgotten.

-When one day a twelve-year-old lad named Arthur appears, he teams up with his tutor, Merlin the wizard, and the adventures commence.
+One day, a twelve-year-old boy named Arthur appears.
+He teams up with his tutor, Merlin the wizard, and the adventures commence.

-Inevitably Arthur can remove the sword from the stone and will go on to lead the Knights of the Round Table, accomplishing many amazing feats and becoming one of the most famous figures in history- King Arthur.
+Inevitably, Arthur can remove the sword from the stone and lead the Knights of the Round Table, accomplishing many amazing feats and becoming one of the most famous figures in history- King Arthur.

-The Sword in the Stone entertains and pleases the eyes in many regards with vibrant colors and an array of bells and whistles creatively interspersed throughout a myriad of scenes.
+The Sword in the Stone entertains and pleases the eyes in many regards, with vibrant colors and an array of bells and whistles creatively interspersed throughout many scenes.

-The main villain of the story, Madam Mim, is Merlin’s main nemesis.
+The main villain, Madam Mim, is Merlin’s main nemesis.
 Haggard and dripping with black magic powers, she can turn from a pink elephant into a queen with the flick of her wrist as she giggles and prances about.

-Despite being dastardly she is also fun and zany and delights in her brief screen time.
+Despite being dastardly, she is also fun and zany and delights in her brief screen time.

 The whimsical antics of Merlin are the best aspects of The Sword in the Stone as the senior gentleman bursts and bumbles from one oddity to another in earnest attempts to aid Arthur.

-Thanks to clever writing an educational angle is robustly incorporated into the story.
-Merlin can see into the future, at least in glimpses, such as knowing that the world is round, not flat.
+Thanks to clever writing, an educational angle is robustly incorporated into the story.
+Merlin can see into the future, such as knowing that the world is round, not flat.

 What a great learning tool the film provides for young kids to discover.

-The story risks playing too amateurish in some parts where I can see children under the age of twelve enthralled but adults finding the film too childish to take seriously.
+The story risks playing juvenile in some parts where I can see children under age twelve enthralled but adults finding the film too childish to take seriously.

-Despite my best efforts to stay tuned, I noticed tidbits of the film that seem too cute for me.
+Despite my efforts to stay tuned, I noticed tidbits of the film that seemed too cute.

 When Merlin and Arthur are turned into squirrels and strike the fancy of adorable but clueless female squirrels, the scene seems best catered to very young audiences.

-What would give the film some bombast would be a good solid theme song or a powerful love story.
-Both aspects, able to solidify a hit for Disney, are glaringly missing.
+What would give the film some excitement would be a good, solid theme song or a powerful love story.
+Both aspects, which can solidify a hit for Disney, are glaringly missing.

-Snow White and the Seven Dwarfs contain the lovely “Someday My Prince Will Come” while Snow White and the Prince offer a rich love story.
+Snow White and the Seven Dwarfs contain the lovely “Someday My Prince Will Come,” while Snow White and the Prince offer a rich love story.

-While good, The Sword in the Stone can reach only the second tier of Disney classics, missing the upper echelon with only so-so musical offerings.
+While sound, The Sword in the Stone can only reach the second tier of Disney classics, missing the upper echelon with its only so-so musical offerings.

-A slight miss is a way Arthur’s voice changes back and forth from a child to a teenager going through puberty and this is drastically noticeable.
+A slight miss is how Arthur’s voice changes back and forth between a child and a teenager going through puberty.
+This is drastically noticeable.

-The reason, rather perplexing when analyzed, is that three different actors were used to play Arthur resulting in some consistency issues.
+When analyzed, the reason is somewhat perplexing because three different actors were used to play Arthur, resulting in some consistency issues.

 Why not just use one actor or age the character slowly and gradually deepen his voice?
 The back and forth feels sloppy.

-At the end of the day, the criticisms targeted at The Sword in the Stone (1963) are minor and forgivable as the film plays above average graded on its terms.
+The criticisms targeted at The Sword in the Stone (1963) are minor and forgivable as the film plays above average graded on its terms.

-The film has a nice message for children about the importance of education and is a wonderful delight best served to the whole family.
+The film has a lovely message for children about the importance of education and is a delight best enjoyed by the whole family.

 Oscar Nominations: Best Scoring of Music-Adaptation or Treatment